golang/go/gopls/doc/analyzers.md

 The check applies to known functions (for example, those in package fmt) as well as any detected wrappers of known functions.

-A function that wants to avail itself of printf checking but is not found by this analyzer's heuristics (for example, due to use of dynamic calls) can insert a bogus call:
+To enable printf checking on a function that is not found by this analyzer's heuristics (for example, because control is obscured by dynamic method calls), insert a bogus call:

+	func MyPrintf(format string, args ...any) {
 		if false {
-		_ = fmt.Sprintf(format, args...) // enable printf checking
+			_ = fmt.Sprintf(format, args...) // enable printf checker
+		}
+		...
 	}

 The -funcs flag specifies a comma-separated list of names of additional